When dealing with a bed bug infestation…

-This is the compound that gives garlic its trademark scent (and is also responsible for “garlic breath.”)
+This is the compound that gives garlic its trademark scent.

 Insects have no way of filtering out the scent caused by allicin, and will therefore flee when they smell garlic in the air.
 Combining garlic with a vinegar treatment is a great way to flush out bed bugs, though keep in mind that neither of them are effective ways to kill them.

-(This is why common foods like lemons, oranges, and pepper are recommended for repelling bed bugs.)
+If a product contains the smells of mint, cinnamon, citrus, or any other spices, it can be used as a natural pesticide.
+This is why common foods like lemons, oranges, and pepper are recommended for repelling bed bugs as well.

 Bed bugs also hate the scent of diatomaceous earth.
 This powdery substance is often laid out in places where bed bugs or other insects travel, causing the particles to embed themselves in the bug’s exoskeleton.